EliLillyCo/github-actions-post-to-pr/README.md

     "artifact_name": "defaults to title", // OPTIONAL: Defaults to title stripped of non-alphanumeric characters/spaces "modifier": "grep 'onlytheselines'", // OPTIONAL: Shell command which will be executed against the output file.
 This can be used to prevent long pull request messages.
-    "compare_branches": ["master"] // OPTIONAL: List of branches to compare to, defaults to master }
+    "compare_branches": ["master"] // OPTIONAL: List of branches to compare to, defaults to master "collapsible": False // OPTIONAL: True/False, set to true to make PR message collapse for long messages, defaults to False
+  }
 ]
 ```